How to Choose the Best Chickens for Your Homestead

 Chicken Breeds for Show or Fun

-If you are mostly interested in keeping chickens for show or for living ‘lawn ornaments’ then you can raise just about any breed that you like!
+If you are mostly interested in keeping chickens for show or living ‘lawn ornaments’ then you can raise just about any breed that you like!
 Some of these breeds even provide fancy feathers for crafting or fly-tying:

 • Bantams – mini-chickens in many different breeds